r26D/doctl-helm-action/README.md

 Optional - this is the passphrase used on the gpg private key.
 If you aren't providing a GPG key or if it doesn't have a passphrase you don't have to set this.

+### SOPS_AGE_KEY
+Optional - this allows you to pass in an AGE Secret that can be used by the helm secrets tool to decrypt things if needed

 ### with